 Cast of Wonders is open to new writers, we are looking for new talent and original stories.
 We also occasionally run public domain classics.

 Cast of Wonders runs a subscribers-only newsletter featuring author interviews, so we’d appreciate it if you agreed to be interviewed over email upon acceptance.
 We encourage our authors to promote their stories on our fan site and be involved once the episode is out.
 This is the 21st century, and now authors are expected to do their own promotion; we’ll help you with that.
 For more information, and advice about the business, technical, and lifestyle aspects of being a modern writer, visit www.wolfsbanepublishing.com

 How To Submit

-You’ll find the above guidelines, along with how to submit over at our submissions page here:
+You’ll find more specific guidance regarding the length and style of submissions, along with instructions, at our submissions page here:

 Comments and Suggestions

-Feel free to query editor Marguerite Kenner at email@example.com about anything!
+If you have any questions, feel free to query the editor Marguerite Kenner at email@example.com about anything!